BestTimesToVisit.com Logo

 What is the best time to visit Phnom Penh for pleasant weather and fewer crowds?

-What are some essential cultural customs I should be aware of when visiting temples and pagodas?
+What are some local customs I should be aware of when visiting temples and pagodas?

-When visiting religious sites, dress modestly – shoulders and knees covered.
-Remove your shoes before entering, and always ask permission before taking photos of people.
-A small donation is appreciated, and remember to maintain a respectful demeanor.
+When visiting religious sites in Phnom Penh, dress respectfully – shoulders and knees covered.
+Remove your shoes before entering, and avoid touching religious objects or statues.
+It's also polite to ask permission before taking photos of people, and always offer a small donation if you feel inclined.

-How easy is it to get around Phnom Penh without a car, and what's the best way to do it?
+How easy is it to get around Phnom Penh using public transportation?

 Ready to Plan Your Trip?